Inspire future generations to help save our bees.

 You can make these by tying together bamboo canes, making gaps under paving slabs or drilling holes in wood.
 Put the bee hotels in your beefriendly areas.
 Find out how to create a large bee and bug hotel with wooden pallets or a small bee and bug hotel.

 If you have some wall space on a side of the school, a boundary or outbuilding, you could grow honeysuckle.

 Growing sunflowers encourages children to look after their own plant.
 The sunflowers could all be planted along the edge of a playground or they could take them home to encourage bees in their own garden.

-- Use our Bee Bingo sheet to keep track of how many bees, and what types, you spot.
+- Use our Bee spotter's guide to keep track of how many bees, and what types, you spot.